igoramadas/imgrecog/README.md

 This will delete images:

-- having a very high score for any of the tags: "explicit-adult", "explicit-violence", plus a high combined score also counting the tags "explicit-racy", "explicit-medical"
+- having a very high score for any of the tags: "explicit-adult", "explicit-violence", "sexual" plus a high combined score also counting the tags "explicit-racy", "explicit-medical"

 ### move *`--move`*

 This will move all the scanned images to the specified folder, replicating their original path.
 For example if you set move to `/var/photos/scanned`, then an image `/home/someuser/photos/dsc123.jpg` will be moved to `/var/photos/scanned/home/someuser/photos/dsc123.jpg`.

+## Interpreting results

+After the scanning has finished, the JSON results will be saved to the specified `output` path.
+By default, this is the file "imgrecog.results.json" on the current directory.

+Each scanning result has the following schema:

+- file - the full path to the scanned image file
+- details - fize size and relevant EXIF data
+- tags - map of tags and scores for the scanned image
+- error - list of errors (field will be ommited if no errors occurred)

 ## Need help?